Aaron Bold

-Aaron Bold (born April 22, 1985) is a Canadian professional lacrosse player who plays goalie for the Vancouver Warriors of the National Lacrosse League.
+Aaron Bold (born April 22, 1985) is a Canadian professional box lacrosse goaltender for the Vancouver Warriors of the National Lacrosse League.
 Bold was drafted in the third round (29th overall) in the 2005 National Lacrosse League entry draft by the Portland Lumberjax.

 Bold was named Defensive Player of the Week for his performance in the Stealth's 12-7 win at New York in week 6 of the 2008 NLL season.